iamwizzdom/moore_advice/README.md

-# Moore Advice
+# Setup Instruction

-To user this application run the SQL migration file (db_dump.sql) in the root directory of this application.
+To use this application run the SQL migration file (db_dump.sql) found in the root directory of this application.

 After running the migration, go ahead and run the db seeder (seeder.sql) found in the same directory.

 > Now you are Good To Go!!!.

-You default portal login code is `40dr0ce`
+Your default portal login code is `40dr0ce`